ChayaBasha/MSSE661-Assignments/week6/README.md

 - Add Jounral Entry Works
 - Display only journal entries for a particular user works
 - Fixed unauthorized handler to logout and redirect to home page
+- Journal Entries are clickable and go to a new page with just that entry
+- token times out and redirects to home page
+- added the about page

 # TO DO Still
-- Journal Entries should be clickable so that you can go to Jounral Body on new screen and view/edi
-- Need to test pathway to see if it successfuly logs out when token timer is up and no activity
-- Need front end to delete
+- Need to add delete functionality (some of backend done already)
+- Need to fix back and other buttons for full flow of navigation through page
+- issue with footer on about page
+- need update funcitonality